 Compliance officers ensure that companies comply with these kinds of laws and regulations, among others.
 The compliance officer position also often serves as an organization’s ethics officer, responsible for developing and maintaining its code of ethics.

-Many companies started adding this position around the time Sarbanes-Oxley first came on the scene.
-Public companies are more likely to include compliance officers within their legal departments, but this title appears frequently within private companies as well, as they face greater ethics and corporate governance concerns.
+Many companies started adding the compliance officer role after 2002, when the Sarbanes-Oxley Act was passed by Congress.
+Public companies are more likely to include compliance officers within their legal departments, but this title appears frequently within private companies, as well, as they face greater ethics and corporate governance concerns.

 Environmental law specialist

 Environmental law specialists are responsible for interpreting and applying environmental laws and policies and ensuring environmental compliance.
 They often manage highly technical information, such as chemical levels in soil and water samples.
 Knowledge of environmental regulations, guidelines and laws come in handy for those pursuing this legal employment option.